edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     }

     (async function main() {
+      try {
         await storeEmbeddings();
+      } catch (err) {
+        console.error("Error while trying to regenerate all embeddings.", err);
+      }
     })();

 At the top are all imports we will need throughout the file.
-The last import is the query builder we generated earlier.
+The second to last import is the query builder we generated earlier, and the last one is our OpenAI API client.

 After the imports, we use the ``dotenv`` library to import environment variables from the ``.env.local`` file.
 (In our case, that's